-In these circumstances, financial engagement of the public institutions (Budget of the Republic and its decision making bodies - the Government and the Parliament) becomes also problematic, such as a growing imbalance between the social role of the budget (public social services) and its developmental role (market-oriented).
-The prime example of the kind is the adaptation of urban regulative and public-private partnership built around Belgrade Waterfront Project.
+In these circumstances, financial engagement of the public institutions (Budget of the Republic and its decision-making bodies - the Government and the Parliament) also becomes problematic, such as the growing imbalance between the social role of the budget (public social services) and its developmental role (market-oriented).
+The prime example of the kind is the adaptation of the urban regulative and public-private partnership built around the Belgrade Waterfront Project.

-Most of regulatory, planning and implementation processes around the project are conducted behind the closed door and only became introduced to public through the interventions of Transparency Serbia NGO, National anti-corruption agency and NDVBGD collective.
-A set of official decisions have been made in order to enable smooth conduct of the project: (1) The Government Resolution (Decision) introducing BWP as the project of special importance for the Republic, (2) changes of the General Plan to enable con- struction of high rise buildings at the Sava waterfront, (3) Spatial Plan of Special Uses explicitly formulated to accommodate interests of BWP investment group, and (4) Lex specialis on the property issues in the area.19
+Most of the regulatory, planning and implementation processes around the project are conducted behind closed doors and have only become introduced to the public through the interventions of the Transparency Serbia NGO, the National Anti-Corruption Agency and the NDVBGD collective.
+A set of official decisions has been made in order to enable smooth conduct of the project: (1) The Government Resolution (Decision) introducing BWP as a project of special importance for the Republic, (2) changes of the General Plan to enable construction of high rise buildings on the Sava waterfront, (3) Spatial Plan of Special Uses explicitly formulated to accommodate the interests of the BWP investment group, and (4) Lex specialis on the property issues in the area.19

-Not to mention that most of these decisions were followed by inconsistent institutional procedures and mainly happened without public insight into the procedure and documentation (?).
-The approach of public institutions and urban planning bodies in this case acted without any major concern what could be the public interest in the case and what are wider space-time concerns of such projects.
+Most of these decisions were followed by inconsistent institutional procedures and mainly happened without public insight into the procedure and documentation (?).
+The approach of public institutions and urban planning bodies in this case acted without any major concern regarding the public interest in the case and what the wider space-time concerns of such projects are.

-Urban planning is actually deeply embedded in the context of transition towards service based society, where planning law and planning practice have not yet managed to integrate physical planning, economic factors and market mechanisms into urban interventions that comply with public interest and outweigh mere growth without development actions (?).
-An example of a biased, potentially financially dangerous binding document for the city of Belgrade and the Serbian society20 is the agreement that was signed in April 2016 by: (a) The Republic of Serbia (The Minister for construction, transportation and infrastructure),
+Urban planning is, in fact, deeply embedded in the context of the transition towards a service-based society, where planning law and planning practice have not yet managed to integrate physical planning, economic factors and market mechanisms into urban interventions that comply with public interest and outweigh mere growth without development actions (?).
+An example of a biased, potentially financially dangerous binding document for the city of Belgrade and the Serbian society20 is the agreement that was signed in April 2016 by: (a) The Republic of Serbia (The Minister for Construction, Transportation and Infrastructure),

 (b) Belgrade Waterfront Capital Investment LLC (Mohamed Ali Alabar), (c) Belgrade Waterfront d.o.o. (acting director), Al Maabar International Investment LLC (Mohamed Ali Alabar).

-The agreement was made public only 3 months after the agreement was signed when terrain clearance and the construction were already launched.
+The agreement was made public only three months after the agreement was signed and after terrain clearance and the construction had already been launched.
 21 The Republic of Serbia 19Apart from biased legal reasons and incentives for most of these legal documents, very important is the posteriority of some of them.
 Namely, several decisions targeted the project, Belgrade Waterfront Master plan, but in the manner of its formulation it was obvious that these documents were also the source and

 the cause of the decision (Government Resolution, BWP SPSP) ?.